conan/conan.github.io/_posts/2014-09-20-tasty-korma-recipes.md

 {% endhighlight %}

-Note that when you insert a row into a table with an auto-generated primary key, Korma returns a map containing the `:GENERATED_KEY` for that row.
+Note that when you insert a row into a table with an auto-generated primary key, Korma returns a map containing the `:generated_key` for that row.
 This now gets transformed to `:generated-key`.

 ## Join Types